Baltic Germans: Latvia

 In Latvia, Baltic Germans remained a politically active and organized ethnic group, although they lost some influence after the 1934 Latvian coup d'état.
 A couple of times Germans received ministerial posts in coalition governments.
-Commander of Latvia's Navy between 1919 and 1931 was Admiral Archibald Count von Keyserling.
+The commander of Latvia's Navy between 1919 and 1931 was Admiral Archibald Count of Keyserlingk.

 Six, later seven, German parties existed and formed a coalition in the Saeima.
-The leading politicians were Baron Wilhelm Friedrich Karl von Fircks, leader of the Baltic-German People's Party and Paul Schiemann, editor in chief of the Rigasche Rundschau newspaper and leader of the Baltic-German Democratic Party.
+The leading politicians were Baron Wilhelm Friedrich Karl von Fircks, leader of the Baltic-German People's Party and Paul Schiemann, editor-in-chief of the Rigasche Rundschau newspaper and leader of the Baltic-German Democratic Party.
 Increased activity of National Socialist supporters in the German community led to the resignation of Schiemann from the Rigasche Rundschau in 1933.

-Minority cultural affairs were overseen by the Ministry of Culture and the German section was led by pastor Karl Keller (1868–1939) and later by Dr. Wolfgang Wachtsmuth.
-In 1923, there were 12.168 pupils in German schools.
+Minority cultural affairs were overseen by the Ministry of Culture and the German section was led by pastor Karl Keller (1868–1939) and later by Wolfgang Wachtsmuth.
+In 1923, there were 12,168 pupils in German schools.
 The Herder Institute, a private German university with three faculties (Theology, Jurisprudence and Political Science and Philosophy) was established.

 In 1926, the German community introduced voluntary self-taxation, asking all Germans to contribute up to 3% of their monthly income to community activities.
 In 1928, the Baltic German National Community was established as the central representative body of Baltic Germans in Latvia.

-Educational autonomy of Germans was severely limited in 1931–1933, when the Minister of Education Atis Ķeniņš introduced a policy of latvianization in minority schools.
+The educational autonomy of Germans was severely limited in 1931–1933, when the Minister of Education Atis Ķeniņš introduced a policy of latvianization in minority schools.
 On July 18, 1934 the autonomous German schools were brought under complete control of the Ministry of Education.

-After the May 15, 1934 coup all associations and independent business organizations had to shut down, this affected the German community especially hard, as they lost their ancient communal centers – guilds, and all of their property was nationalized.
-Then followed a wave of takeovers of Jewish, Russian and German businesses – banks, factories and trading companies were purchased by state owned banks at set rates in order to reduce minority control over businesses.
+After the coup of May 15, 1934, all associations and independent business organizations had to shut down.
+This affected the German community especially hard, as they lost their ancient communal centers – guilds, and all of their property was nationalized.
+A wave of takeovers of Jewish, Russian and German businesses then followed; banks, factories and trading companies were purchased by state-owned banks at set rates in order to reduce minority control over businesses.